Victor-Guerrero-Devs/css-courses/academind-css/18-sass/notes.md

 Note that SASS is only used during development.

 Before production, you are supposed to convert the SASS files into CSS ones via a CLI tool so the browsers can understand it.

+Read from their website on how to install/use SASS.
+This video guide may be outdated.

+Furthermore, get used to figuring stuff out from docs.